mincongzhang/HowHeavyIsHeavy/README.md

 ### new idea

-use music scale to detect music genre
+use music scale to (1)detect music genre (2)train and auto generate music